thorgeirk11/IndepententStudy/ReadMe.md

 <img src="https://raw.githubusercontent.com/thorgeirk11/IndepententStudy/master/screenshots/single_role.png" width="400">

 ## Multiple role model
-Here the model was expanded to allow for multiple output while only taking a single input.
+Since we want to split up the learning between roles for the games the next step was to create a model that could handle Here the model was expanded to allow for multiple output while only taking a single input.
 The state representation did not between roles only the output space.

 ```py